marick/refactoring-examples/split-into-two/ruby/README.md

 --------------

-When reading the code and tests, I recommend starting with test/end-to-end-ish/up-and-down-the-vertical-slice-test.rb.
+When reading the code and tests, I recommend starting with `test/end-to-end-ish/up-and-down-the-vertical-slice-test.rb`.

 **broadcast**

 The code uses a vague sort of "broadcast a message send" metaphor for some of its communication.
 For example, the `ValueTweaker` broadcasts messages that happen to be caught by the `Controller`.
-This wiring can be seen in configuration.rb, which looks roughly like this:
+This wiring can be seen in `configuration.rb`, which looks roughly like this:

     ui = ValueTweaker.new
     controller = Controller.new
     ui.add_listener(controller)

-Just as a message is sent to a single object using `send`, a message is broadcast by sending it to a `listeners` object.
+By analogy to the way a message is sent to a single Ruby object using `send`, a message is broadcast by `send`ing it to a `listeners` object.
 So, for example, one `ValueTweaker` method contains
 this: